cander76/stat386-projects/_posts/2022-08-02-first-blog.md

 ![Figure](https://github.com/cander76/stat386-projects/raw/main/assets/images/GGplot.png)

 With this basic knowledge of ggplot, you are ready to go out and visualize your very own datasets.
 Though these examples may seem simple, they are the building blocks to data visualization.
-Thanks for reading!
-Leave a comment below and come back again!
+Thanks for reading, leave a comment saying how you will use ggplot!